Present Ascent

 • Friends of Nature Burial Ground, Knutsford

-Natural Burial Grounds in Manchester
+Natural Burial Grounds Further Afield

 Crematoriums in Cheshire